Endocrinology

 Summary

 HHS is characterised by a relative insulin deficiency that is sufficient to prevent lipolysis and ketogenesis but insufficient to facilitate glucose utilisation or suppress hepatic gluconeogenesis.
-This results in extreme hyperglycaemia (>30 mmol/L), which drives a profound osmotic diuresis leading to massive fluid losses (often 9-12 Litres).
-The mortality rate of HHS (10-20%) is significantly higher than that of Diabetic Ketoacidosis (DKA) (<1%), largely due to the older patient demographic, comorbidities, and the severity of dehydration/electrolyte derangement.
-Diagnosis requires calculated serum osmolality >320 mOsm/kg.
+This results in extreme hyperglycaemia (> 30 mmol/L), which drives a profound osmotic diuresis leading to massive fluid losses (often 9-12 Litres).
+The mortality rate of HHS (10-20%) is significantly higher than that of Diabetic Ketoacidosis (DKA) (less than 1%), largely due to the older patient demographic, comorbidities, and the severity of dehydration/electrolyte derangement.
+Diagnosis requires calculated serum osmolality > 320 mOsm/kg.
 Management prioritizes gradual fluid resuscitation to avoid cerebral oedema, with delayed and cautious insulin therapy.

 Key Clinical Facts (Must Know)